 The Drupal migration system allows creation of multiple migration components, transactionally applies them, and can enforce dependencies enabling creation of a migration procedure that can be repeatedly applied/tested and easily rolled back until your aims are achieved.

 One of several sessions on migration, this session stood out by demonstrating how easy it can be to migrate content from an existing Drupal 7 system into Drupal 8 or 9.
-If you’d like to know more, our free white paper ‘Get Ready for Drupal 9’ is a great place to start.
+If you’d like to know more, our free white paper ‘Still Stuck on Drupal 7?’ is a great place to start.

 JSON:API 101: Understanding JSON:API in Drupal